 Treatment For Heat Exhaustion

 If you feel like your body temperature is rising and you have symptoms of heat exhaustion, the first thing you need to do is get out of any extreme heat and stay cool indoors.
-If indoor space is unavailable, it is recommended you find the shadiest and coolest place possible.
+If indoor space is unavailable, you should find the shadiest and coolest place possible.
 Some other strategies include:

 Take a cool shower or bath